Oct 8, 2024

 # TYPE process_memory_usage_bytes gauge

-This output displays various metrics being exposed by the containerized FastAPI application.
+This output displays various metrics being exposed by the containerized application.
 Prometheus will scrape these exposed metrics every 15 seconds, as configured in our prometheus.yml, storing them in its time-series database for subsequent querying and analysis.

-To learn more about how FastAPI can be instrumented to expose Prometheus metrics, refer to this article: https:/kubernetestraining.io/blog/fastapi-prometheus-monitoring.
-It's worth noting that this approach is not unique to FastAPI.
+Side Note: Prior to being containerized, this Python application was instrumented to expose Prometheus metrics.
 All major web frameworks have Prometheus clients available to expose metrics in a format that Prometheus can understand and scrape.
 This includes:

 Once the stack is running, you can access the Prometheus UI at http://localhost:9090.